In Critical Defense of Frontend Development

 * Let’s admit, however, that frontend developers are also quite easy to distract.
 I don’t know a single one who would not aspire to be a great software developer, too.
 When that part of the frontend developer’s ego kicks in, we look behind us again, to the back end, and not ahead, to the front end.

 † We’ve for too long played down the validation blind spot, not realizing how all the invalid code would eat the craft and the profession from the inside.
 Imagine your mechanic, your lawyer, or your doctor would go about their craft as frontend developers go about HTML.
-If they did they would end up in the same mess frontend developers find themselves today—evidently lacking basic professional standards, in a field constantly in or at the brink of identity crisis, questioned and bullied by neighboring disciplines, and—probably rightly—not always trusted.
+If they did they would end up in the same mess frontend developers find themselves today—evidently lacking basic professional standards, in a field constantly in or at the brink of identity crisis, questioned and bullied by neighboring disciplines, and—rightly so—not trusted by everyone.

 Have a look at the most popular posts, possibly including: